(Listed in alphabetical order)

 Scottish Women’s Walking Group – South West

 This is a subgroup of the Scottish Women’s Walking Group (SWWG) which is for members living in Ayrshire and Dumfries & Galloway.
 SWWG have no group leaders, they are simply women who like to walk and they meet up for walks on the same basis as meeting a group of friends.
 All members are invited to host a walk for the group.
+Some walks are dog-friendly.
 Membership is free and walks are free to attend.
 You can see what walks are coming up by joining their Facebook Group.

 Take a Hike (TAH)